 The law leaves many scenarios where you could be charged with abduction or kidnapping in Richmond.
 However, it does not apply to law enforcement officers when they are performing their duties.

-If you or a loved one has been accused of abduction, hiring an experienced abduction defense attorney can make a huge difference in the outcome of your case.
+If you or a loved one has been accused of abduction, hiring an experienced defense firm can make a huge difference in the outcome of your case.

 Abduction penalties can be harsh.
 A knowledgeable and caring Richmond kidnapping lawyer can ensure that you receive a fair trial and that the court fully understands the reasons behind your actions.